 Budget: 131 USD per person per day approximately.

 European city breaks on cheerful and sunny beaches are always welcome.
-Beaches have been a favourite for short breaks forever.
+Beaches have been a favourite for short holidays forever.

 Are you in the mood for a Spanish tour alongside a break on a pretty beach?

-If yes, then, this diverse city of Catalunya is the absolutely perfect destination for a cheap city break with its vivacious beaches and the wonderful modernist architecture showcasing through the spectacular buildings and structures.
+If yes, this diverse city of Catalunya is the perfect destination for a cheap city break with its vibrant beaches and the incredible modernist architecture showcasing through the spectacular buildings and structures.

-Make sure to visit these 3 places here:
+Make sure to visit these three places here:

 1.5.1.
 Basilica Of The Sagrada Familia

-This UNESCO-listed unconventional European church, located in the northern part of Barcelona, is one of the best places to visit here.
+This UNESCO-listed unconventional European church, located in northern Barcelona, is one of the best places to visit here.

 Enclosed by 18 colossal spindly towers beaming with Gothic charm, this church depicts the birth of Jesus Christ and the events of his lifetime.
 The visitors are awe-struck at the detailed ceiling and the unmissable spectacular Crucifix.